Sherkaerka/Petes-party/README.md

 * HTML5 - provides the content and structure for the website.
 * CSS3 - provides the styling.
+* Javascript - provides the behaviour of the website.
 * Balsamiq - used to create the wireframes.
 * Gitpod - used to deploy the website.
 * Github - used to host and edit the website.